Is Your Credit Better Than Average?

-Though many Americans do not want to admit it, one of the most important determinants of financial wellbeing is credit score.
-Many people only think their credit scores matters when it comes a favorable interest rate on their next credit card or mortgage loan.
+Though many Americans do not want to admit it, credit score is quite possibly the single most important determinant of financial well being.
+Many people only think their credit scores matter when it comes to getting a favorable interest rate on a credit card, but there is much more to it.

-Regardless of what you may think, our lives are now ruled by our credit scores, and depending on the situation, they could help you or restrict you.
-However, despite the current economic climate, the average credit score in the country may actually be better than you think.
+Regardless of what you may think, our lives are ruled by our credit scores, and depending on the situation, they could help you or restrict you.
+All of that being said, the average credit score in the country may actually be better than you think.
+Here are more details.